Bangladesh: Yunus sworn in as Bangladesh's interim leader – DW – 08/08/2024

 Bangladesh: Yunus sworn in as Bangladesh's interim leaderAugust 8, 2024

-Nobel Peace Prize winner Muhammed Yunus was sworn in as Bangladesh's interim leader on Thursday after a student-led uprising forced Sheikh Hasina to leave the country after over 15 years in power.
+Nobel Peace Prize winner Muhammad Yunus was sworn in as Bangladesh's interim leader on Thursday after a student-led uprising forced Sheikh Hasina to leave the country after over 15 years in power.

 The 84-year-old Yunus was recommended for this role by the leaders of student protests.